FlashSystems/CheckUnits/README.md

 * If the enabled/disabled state of the unit does not equal the preset state an information is reported.
 (Only if `-p` is used)
 * If the unit is enabled but not active a warning is reported unless...
   * the unit is a one-shot unit and RemainAfterExit is set to "no" or
 	* it was disabled by a condition.
+(Shows an information message in verbose mode).
 * If the unit is disabled but active a warning is reported unless...
   * the unit is triggered by another unit or
-  * the unit is wanted by another active unti or
+  * the unit is wanted by another active untit (shows an information message in verbose mode) or
   * the unit is a dbus-unit because these units can be triggered by dbus activation.

 # Known issues